NoahDavey/100-days-of-code/log/r1-log.md

 ### R1D11
 Bit of a late one tonight.
 I made the stupid decision of not doing my coding earlier in the day and that meant i had to do my coding now.
 I am not in the best state to do my coding so as a result have been pretty inefficient.
 Tried some exercism problems, but pretty slow on the mark overall -.-

 ### R1D12
+Worked on a couple exercism problems today, nothing much to report though...

 ### R1D13
 ### R1D14
 ### R1D15